-You’ve been a cautious driver and, luckily, you haven’t been in an accident…until now.
-A car accident can leave you in a state of shock, possibly injured, and likely confused – all within a matter of seconds.
-What you do immediately following the accident can affect your ability to receive fair compensation.
-Here are some of the steps that you should take:
+You’ve been a cautious driver, and luckily, you haven’t been in an accident…until now.
+A car accident can leave you in a state of shock, possibly injured, and likely confused — all within a matter of seconds.

 As difficult as it is, try your best to remain calm.
 A car accident can be a terrifying experience.
 Shock and adrenaline can cause anyone to panic.
 Take deep breaths and focus on staying calm.